REPHRAIN has now launched our Practitioner-in-Residence (Industry Fellow) Programme and welcome expressions of interest in this role.

 The Practitioners-in-Residence programme does not include a salary or cover travel/living expenses and a letter of support from the employing organisation confirming the release of practitioner time as an in-kind contribution must be provided.

 To apply, practitioners should register their interest using the application form here.
-Following submission, a short (2 page) CV plus organisational letter of support should be emailed to the REPHRAIN Centre Manager at firstname.lastname@example.org.
-This is an open, rolling call for Expressions of Interest and submissions will be welcome until 31 March 2023.
-All submissions will be considered on receipt and decisions notified within 15 working days.
+Following submission, a short (2 page) CV plus organisational letter of support should be emailed to the REPHRAIN Centre Manager at email@example.com.
+This is an open, rolling call for expressions of Interest and submissions – all applications will be considered on receipt and decisions notified within 15 working days.

 Applications will be assessed by the Centre Director, Deputy Director, Centre Manager plus one member of the REPHRAIN Strategic Board based on the information provided in the application form, CV and letter of support.
 When selecting applicants we will also consider the overall diversity of the programme to ensure it reflects a wide range of backgrounds, disciplines, and institutions.